BreakingBytes/simkit/carousel/docs/getting_started.rst

 PV System Power Example
 ~~~~~~~~~~~~~~~~~~~~~~~
-This example demonstrates using a external library to simulate a photovoltaic
+The example in this tutorial demonstrates using a Python package called
+`PVLIB <https://pypi.python.org/pypi/pvlib>`_ to simulate a photovoltaic (PV)
-(PV) power system.
-The `PVLIB <https://pypi.python.org/pypi/pvlib>`_ library is
-required for this demonstration.
-The example follows the Package overview
-section of the PVLIB documentation.
+power system.
+It follows the example in the Package Overview section of the
+PVLIB documentation.
+A working version of the demonstration model is included in
+the ``examples`` folder of both the Carousel Git repository and the archive
+distribution of the Carousel Python package.

 Quickstart
 ~~~~~~~~~~